 Some say, and I agree, that writing an invoice is the secret to getting paid on time.
-Ever since I have started my freelance business, there was only a handful of times when the payment was delayed.
+Ever since I started my freelance business, there were only a handful of times when the payment was delayed.

 Most of the time, the payment was always on time with the due date I include in my invoice.
 But in case your client fails to pay you, stay calm.
 Most likely, there is a problem on his side, which you may be able to help.

 I have probably mentioned this twice already throughout the article, but when writing an invoice, spend as little time as possible on it.
 Most of the work should be on your freelance proposal document.